siddharthlh24/electrochemical-impedance-fitting-embedded/README.md

 - Sigma is the Warburg coefficient.
 - Omega/w is the angular frequency, \( \omega = 2 \pi f \).

-Real life simulation uses warberg finite impedance and depends on the geommetry of the cell and other factors.
+Real life simulation uses Warburg finite impedance and depends on the geommetry of the cell and other factors.
 For our purposes, the infinite model is enough as we are not aiming to create a very accurate model, but rather focus on estimating the parameters of the model we choose, and the optimization itself.

 ## Modelled Parameters and Physical Interpretation